niaid/niaid-design-system/README.md

 * Composer
 * Gulp

+### Setup Local Environment

+1. Install the above technologies.
+2. Run: npm i
+3. Run: composer install (When prompted to install a default theme, type "n" and then return.)
+4. Run: gulp

 ### Ways to Use NDS
 There are three main ways to use NDS listed below.
 To get started please visit our documentation site:
 * [NDS Components](http://nds.niaid.nih.gov.s3-website-us-east-1.amazonaws.com/components)